vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

     acknowledgement.

 * Splunk Channels
-  * The `splunk_hec` source will not require channel IDs for acknowledgement.
+  * The `splunk_hec` source will require channel IDs for acknowledgement.
     Currently, we store channel IDs as an additional `LogEvent` field.
 If users intend to move data from a `splunk_hec` source to a `splunk_hec` sink, passing through the channel IDs can be helpful.